The Sith Lords Restored Content Modification: History

 Released on December 6, 2004, Star Wars Knights of the Old Republic II: The Sith Lords is the first game developed by Obsidian Entertainment, with a small core development team of seven former employees of Black Isle Studios led by Obsidian CEO Feargus Urquhart.
-Wanting to capitalize on the success of BioWare's 2003 video game Star Wars: Knights of the Old Republic, publisher LucasArts gave the team less than one and a half years to complete the project using the same engine and assets as its predecessor.
+Wanting to capitalize on the success of BioWare's 2003 video game Star Wars: Knights of the Old Republic, publisher LucasArts gave the team less than a year and a half to complete the project using the same engine and assets as its predecessor.
 According to Urquhart, the game was originally meant to be released in 2005, but it was later moved up to December 2004 following E3 2004.
 The team resorted to extensive overtime in order to meet the revised deadline.
 This meant that a lot of planned content in various states of completion was ultimately cut from the final retail release of the game.

 While the game released to generally positive reviews from video game publications, the story arcs of several major characters were ambiguously explained and the game's ending sequences were heavily abbreviated, which left many players confused or dissatisfied.
 Besides the presence of disjointed story arcs as a result of cut content, The Sith Lords also launched with numerous software bugs, ranging from minor glitches like the same cutscene being played repeatedly, to major issues that would render the game unplayable for some players.

 To restore the game's cut story content and resolve technical issues which remain unresolved by official patches, a group of players organized themselves as "Team Gizka" not long after the game's release and began development of an ambitious fan mod named The Sith Lords Restoration Project sometime in 2005.
 The mod is noted to be "unfinished but playable", as work on the project was eventually abandoned following lengthy delays and subsequent unexplained withdrawals from team members.
 Team Gizka's website had since been taken down and is no longer accessible.
 In response to the dissolution of Team Gizka, two players who met online were inspired to start their own content restoration project called The Sith Lords Restored Content Modification or "TSLRCM", which became more successful than Team Gizka's attempt.